Arthur Forbes Gordon Kilby

 Arthur Forbes Gordon Kilby VC MC (3 February 1885 – 25 September 1915) was an English officer in the British Army during the First World War, and recipient of the Victoria Cross.

 Early life

 Forbes was born on 3 February 1885 in East Hayes, Cheltenham, the only son of Sandford and Alice F. Kilby, He was educated at Bilton Grange near Rugby and Winchester College.
-He graduated from the Royal Military College, Sandhurst in 1905, and was commissioned into the South Staffordshire Regiment.
+He graduated from the Royal Military College, Sandhurst in July 1905, and was commissioned into the South Staffordshire Regiment.

 Military career

 Kilby was promoted to Captain on 1 April 1910 when he was only 25.
 An accomplished linguist, he was fluent in Hungarian and German, and when war broke out in August 1914 he was learning Spanish.
 He was posted to the British Expeditionary Force in France and Flanders with the 2nd Battalion, The South Staffordshire Regiment during the First World War.

 Kilby was 30 years old, and a captain when he performed an act for which he was awarded the VC and during which he died.
 He was killed in action on 25 September 1915 whilst leading his company attacking enemy positions near Cuinchy, on the Le Bassee Canal, on the first day of the Battle of Loos.
 Kilby's extreme heroism and gallantry during this attack was noted and he was awarded a posthumous Victoria Cross on 30 March 1916.